vonubisch/chuckify/README.md

 git clone git@github.com:vonubisch/chuckify.git
 cd chuckify
 yarn install
-yarn test
-yarn build
 yarn start
 ```

 ## Notes

-### Researched
-- TailwindCSS
-- LTR / RTL interface design

 ### User interface
 - For the quote I would prefer a horizontal carousel displaying it with 1 full item and 2 half items on the side, it's possible but due to limitations of API not optimal
-- The UI favors the consumption of a quote
+- The UI favors the consumption of a/one quote
+- Reading quotes in a (large) list form is unconventional
 - There is always a clear path to the next quote
-- The UI will try to always display a quote with the least amount of actions
+- The UI will try to always display a quote without the least amount of actions
-- On small screens the categories will be reduced to one horizontal row that is scrollable
+- On small screens the categories will be reduced to one row that is scrollable horizontally

 ### Bidirectionality
 - You can switch LTR/RTL mode in the top navigation